luca-moser/iota-bounty-platform/README.md

 ```

 It is recommended that you setup a HTTP reverse proxy proxying into the application which also takes
-care of TLS and logging HTTP requests.
+care of TLS and logging HTTP requests. **Note that the application does not ship with authentication
+so using a HTTP reverse proxy with basic HTTP auth is strongly recommended.**

 **Troubleshooting:**
 If you see something like: